Skip to main content

 Neighborhood values are declining.
 Remodeling ROI depends on comparable sales.
 Investing $150,000 where comps are dropping is a losing bet.

 You've outgrown the footprint and can't expand.
-Portland zoning limits, setback rules, and permitting requirements can make adding square footage expensive enough that buying bigger costs less.
+Portland zoning limits and addition costs can make adding square footage expensive enough that buying bigger costs less.

 Portland Neighborhood Factors